NatNight99/english-for-designers/04_tone of voice/Brand_analysis.md

 Just do it!

 ### Mission statement
-To bring inspiration and innovation to every athlete in the world, If you have a body, you are an atlete
+To bring inspiration and innovation to every athlete in the world.
+If you have a body, you are an atlete.

 ## Voice:
 - Positive, friendly and motivated